A Liverpool landmark

 Ten Streets is the emerging creative district for Liverpool - already home to performance venues, antique markets, nightclubs, art exhibitions and collectives.

 Eat, drink and shop at the Ten Streets Market, enjoy a show at Kazimier theatre, take a DJ class in Pirate Studios or a tasting session run by Liverpool’s best breweries, the Ten Streets is fast becoming an exciting cultural cluster that's redefining the North Docks.

 "At the North Docks, we’re housed slap bang in the middle of the city’s spiritual engine room, where things have been made and fixed for hundreds of years." ~ Make Liverpool

 UNESCO world heritage site

 World class heritage

-Stanley Dock sits within Liverpool’s World Heritage Site boundary and contains some of the city’s most important and dramatic maritime warehouses including Liverpool’s largest listed structure - Tobacco Warehouse.
+Located within Liverpool’s World Heritage Site, Stanley Dock contains some of the city’s most important and dramatic maritime warehouses including Liverpool’s largest listed structure - Tobacco Warehouse.

 UNESCO World Heritage status is a matter of huge civic pride, and protects Stanley Dock's unique industrial architecture for the future.

 Floors 1 to 3, courtyard 1: available for occupation in 2020.